NICMx/Jool/docs/en/intro-xlat.md

 ## IPv4/IPv6 Translation

 Here's a problem: IPv4 and IPv6 are not compatible with each other.
-In the absence of other possible communication mediums, a node that only speaks IPv4 cannot directly interact with a node that only speaks IPv6.
+A node that only speaks IPv4 cannot directly interact with a node that only speaks IPv6.

 Similar to hiring a human translator so you can have people from different cultures understand each other, an “IP translator” is a device (or sometimes a service) you place between networking nodes that speak different IP protocols with the intent of exchanging data.